igneus/In-adiutorium/nastroje/fial.markdown

 - finds and prints a score referenced by the given FIAL

 nastroje/getchildrenfial.rb FIAL
-- finds and prints all scores referencing the given fial as their source
+- finds and prints all scores referencing the given FIAL as their source